Government of Portland, Oregon: Elections

 City Council seats, the city auditor, and the mayor are non-partisan, elected positions; each carries a four-year term.
 Beginning with the 2024 election, 12 councilors are elected via the single transferable vote ranked-choice voting method from four geographic districts (with three council members from each district).
 The Mayor and City Auditor are elected at-large using the instant runoff ranked-choice voting method.
 From 1913 to 2024 candidates faced off in a primary election (typically in May of even-numbered years); if no candidate won more than 50% of the vote, the top two finishers faced off in a runoff election (typically the following November.)
 Three Council seats, including the mayor, were up for election in 2008; the other two seats, and the Auditor position, were up for election in 2010.

 From 2006 to 2010, Portland used a publicly financed election system, allowing candidates to qualify for public funding of $145,000 if they could gather 1000 five-dollar contributions by a certain date (for Mayoral candidates, 1500 contributions of $5 were required for a $160,000 grant).
 Two candidates availed themselves of this system in 2006: incumbent Erik Sten, who won the primary election, and Amanda Fritz, who lost out to incumbent Dan Saltzman but won a seat two years later (utilizing publicly financed election money).
 The November 2010 elections saw Portlanders rescind their support for this publicly financed election system.

 City bureaus and services

 The city is divided into six service areas, each of which oversees several bureaus and city offices.
 A seventh group is overseen by the city Administrator as well as the mayor.

 City Administrator

-As of January 1, 2025, the City Administrator is Michael Jordan.
+As of December 2025, the mayor has appointed Raymond Lee as the city administrator.

 Bureaus and offices overseen by the city administrator: